PlesaLab/gene-map-nBC-docker/README.md

 - `-w /workspace`: set the working directory inside the container

-- `seqanalysis:latest`: the image you just built
+- `newenv:latest`: the image you just built

-- `bash`: start a shell (your `seqanalysis` Conda env will be auto‑activated on launch)
+- `bash`: start a shell (your `newenv` Conda env will be auto‑activated on launch)

-Once the `seqanalysis:latest` image is activated, run `make` targets as follows:
+Once the `newenv:latest` image is activated, run `make` targets as follows:

 ```bash
 # To run a specific FASTQ sample